openedx/open-edx-proposals/oeps/architectural-decisions/oep-0032-arch-unique-identifier-for-users.rst

    * - LMS user_id
      - * anonymous (is not considered PII)

-       * Segment (used for anlytics) recommends database IDs because they never change.
+       * Segment (used for analytics) recommends database IDs because they never change.

        * Availability across all services is almost, but not yet complete.